What is Responsible Disclosure?

 Responsible disclosure is a vulnerability disclosure model whereby a security researcher discreetly alerts a hardware or software developer to a security flaw in its most recent product release.
 The researcher then provides the vendor with an opportunity to mitigate the vulnerability before disclosing its existence to the general public.

-In this article, VerSprite security researchers will outline a typical process for zero-day reporting, describe considerations surrounding the ethical question of making a vulnerability public, or allowing a manufacturer to first patch the flaw, and take an inside look at VerSprite’s responsible disclosure policy.
+In this article, VerSprite security researchers will outline a typical process for zero-day reporting, describe considerations surrounding the ethical question of making a vulnerability public or allowing a manufacturer to first patch the flaw, and take an inside look at VerSprite’s responsible vulnerability disclosure policy.
 For this article, VerSprite will use a fictional scenario of identifying a security flaw in a keypad that arms a security door.

 What Happens Once a Vulnerability is Discovered?

 When a security researcher discovers a vulnerability in a product, for example, if holding down the “2” key for 10 seconds on a secured door’s keypad bypasses the need for a code and opens the door, then the security research firm has a decision to make.
 It has the option to make the vulnerability public by publishing its findings immediately, or may discreetly report the bug to the product’s developer and allow them time to patch the security concern.
 The day the security researcher discovers the vulnerability is known as “zero-day” or “0-day.”
-While it is up to the security research company to decide which path it will take, VerSprite and many in the security community promote the more ethical disclosure method of allowing the vendor to patch the flaw.
+While it is up to the security research company to decide which path it will take, VerSprite and many in the security community promote the more ethical vulnerability disclosure method of allowing the vendor to patch the flaw.

-Zero-Days Mean the Clock Starts Ticking for Developers
+Zero-Days Mean the Clock Starts Ticking for Developers After a Vulnerability Disclosure

 After a security researcher has called a company’s attention to a security flaw in its product or software, the proverbial clock starts ticking.
 The standard amount of time the industry allocates for the company to remediate the security flaw is 90 days from disclosure.
-During this responsible disclosure process, the researcher and product developer may negotiate a different timetable depending on how broad or deep the problem runs using gentleman’s rules.

-Typically, the researcher agrees to hold the vulnerability discovery in confidence for the agreed upon time while the hardware or software developer works to patch the security flaw.
 Remediation measures could range from creating and pushing a patch for system users over the air to rolling out a hardware replacement.
 Some vulnerability remediation may be presented to users as “updates,” while others may be presented with full transparency through a detailed security announcement.
-Once the vulnerability is fixed and disclosed to the public, there are dedicated internet platforms that are devoted to cataloguing the security flaws and their fixes, such as MITRE.
+Once the vulnerability is fixed and disclosed to the public, there are dedicated internet platforms that are devoted to cataloging the security flaws and their fixes, such as MITRE.

-Officially Logging a Vulnerability with MITRE
+Officially Logging a Vulnerability Disclosure with MITRE

 After the vendor validates the vulnerability, the researcher who uncovered the security flaw will generally want to register the finding with The MITRE Corporation, an organization that houses a repository of security flaws.
 MITRE issues Common Vulnerabilities and Exposures (CVE) IDs to the researcher or product owner to register and classify the security flaw.
 Many large companies reserve batches of these numbers with the expectation of using numerous, separate CVEs throughout the year, where smaller operations may request a CVE on an as-needed basis.

-When a CVE ID is activated, MITRE may choose to hold its details in confidence until the researcher and product developer agree that a fix is ready and the public should be alerted.
 Following this code of responsible disclosure allows the product developer time to mitigate the security issues without broadcasting the flaw to the public, some of whom could take advantage of it.
 Once the security flaw is mitigated and its details are published, anyone can search MITRE’s website for information on the vulnerability and locate references to security tool databases that showcase each flaw’s classification, patch information, and other technical data.

-Ideally, both the product developer and vulnerability discloser will be in agreement about the findings and work together to mitigate the issues in a timely fashion while MITRE discreetly holds the details.
-One such example of a responsible disclosure working as designed is with SolarWinds, a global IT management product provider.
+One such example of a responsible vulnerability disclosure working as designed is with SolarWinds, a global IT management product provider.
 SolarWinds had an unauthenticated remote code execution (RCE) on its platform.
 VerSprite discovered the RCE vulnerability, which would allow anyone worldwide to send a malicious packet to the client and exploit the system.
-SolarWinds responded with urgency and concern, and they coordinated a patch for the system just seven days after zero-day reporting.
-VerSprite’s collaboration with SolarWinds is an example of responsible disclosure working the way it was intended—but what happens when a company isn’t as responsive?

 Sometimes a hardware or software developer will not acknowledge a vulnerability notification, will acknowledge it but not follow up to create a plan to address it, or will communicate poorly or not at all after establishing a plan to mitigate or patch the vulnerability.
-On occasions such as these, an accepted industry practice is for the responsible discloser to announce the vulnerability so the public can increase its own defenses.
-VerSprite’s security researchers make every reasonable attempt to contact developers and give them the standard 90-day time frame to address the vulnerability prior to public disclosure.
-If the vendor is non-responsive, stalls the fix beyond 90 days without reason, or lacks interest in fixing the disclosed vulnerability, VerSprite will notify them of a time frame when it will publicly release the information.
+On occasions such as these, an accepted industry practice is for the responsible discloser to announce the vulnerability so the public can increase its defenses.

-At the very heart of responsible disclosure is the ethical dilemma of whom to tell and when.
-While the industry has created its own 90-day guidelines, it comes down to a human-to-human interaction to determine if a developer will do right by its product users when a vulnerability comes to light.
 Some developers legitimately need more time to fix a wide-reaching vulnerability, in which case VerSprite may extend the courtesy of suppressing its findings beyond 90 days.
 Other developers may be clear from the start that they have no intention of acknowledging or fixing the issue.
-This may lend to VerSprite’s decision to speed up public disclosure in an effort to educate and inform the general public so they may properly gauge their risk or shore up their defenses.
+This may lend to VerSprite’s decision to speed up public disclosure to educate and inform the general public so they may properly gauge their risk or shore up their defenses.

 Uncovering and disclosing a hardware or software vulnerability may beg the question—in what other ways might one trigger the same type of system breach?
 Security researchers ask and answer this question through variant analysis.

-Conducting Variant Analysis
+Conducting Variant Analysis for a Vulnerability Disclosure

 Researchers may use variant analysis to discover additional ways to generate the same vulnerability.
 Returning to the keypad example, a security researcher may use variant analysis to try to bypass the door’s security code in another way, such as holding down the “4” key or a combination of keys in an attempt to activate the same type of unwanted response that occurs when the “2” key is depressed at length.